AI-santosh-88/SmolAgents-Powered-AI-Code-and-Search-Agent/README.md

 ### 5.User Interaction:
 * Develop an intuitive interface for user input and agent responses.
 * Implement logging and error handling for improved user experience.

+### Libraries Used:
+✅ smolagents – For building AI agents
+✅ os – For setting environment variables
+✅ Hugging Face (HF) – For accessing machine learning models ✅ DuckDuckGoSearchTool – For web search integration

+## Summary:
+* The project creates an AI-driven agent that combines code generation with real-time information retrieval.
+It enables dynamic responses to complex questions, automates code-related tasks, and enhances productivity using a multi-agent framework.
+The CodeAgent handles coding tasks, while the ToolCallingAgent processes search queries — making the solution versatile for various AI and automation applications.